How a reboarding process creates a great experience for your returning employee.

 Talk with your returning employee – and your current employees

-Conversations between you, as an employer, and the returning employee are of vital importance and should not just take place on the return day.
+Conversations between you, as an employer, and the returning employee is of vital importance and should not just take place on the return day.
 Instead, it should be an ongoing correspondence while showing continuous support and understanding as it can determine how valued and motivated the employee feels.
-As an employer, these conversations can be utilised to tell about ongoing changes and to get a better understanding of the employee’s specific needs.
+As an employer, these conversations can be utilized to tell about ongoing changes and to get a better understanding of the employee’s specific needs.

 Furthermore, it is very important to talk about how the employee prefers to be welcomed back.
 If the employee has been absent due to long-term illness, the employee can be extra vulnerable.
 Therefore, talk about if you, as a manager, should inform the current staff about the illness and the circumstances, if they do not know about it?
 Does the returning employee wish to continue as nothing has happened?
 Or does the employee prefer to talk openly about it?
 Talk to your employee about what the best solution is for him/her.